jcport1/jcport1/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+## About Me:

-I am a software engineer from Maine and a current grad student pursuing a master's in computer science with experience building cloud solutions, full stack web applications, and mobile applications.
+I am a software engineer from Maine and a final-year grad student at Northeastern University pursuing a master's in computer science.
+I am passionate and highly driven software engineer with experience building cloud solutions, full stack web applications, and mobile applications.

 - 👨‍💻 Internship experience as a Software Engineering Intern at Amazon Web Services (AWS)
 - 🌱 Additional Experience as a TA providing 1:1 tutoring on algorithims and data structures
-- 🔭 Currently working on leveling up my cloud computing skills
-- 🚀 Interests in ML/AI/Cloud Computing
 - 📫 How to reach me: cuartas.j@northeastern.edu
 - 👯 Looking to collaborate on any interesting open source projects
 - ⚡ Fun fact: I'm proficient in French and conversational in Mandarin Chinese!
 <br>

+## 🚀 What I'm Up To
+- 🤖 Exploring machine learning with [scikit-learn](https://scikit-learn.org/)
+- 💻 Building fullstack applications with React and mongoDB
+- ☁️ Leveling up my cloud computing skills and studying for AWS Certified Solutions Architect - Associate exam

 ## Connect with me